|

 Head Table

-White linens here give breathing room so lavender roses stay romantic while sage greenery keeps the arrangement grounded and calm.
+White linens give breathing room so lavender roses stay romantic while sage keeps everything grounded.
+Works best outdoors where natural light lifts the colors.

 @myweddingguide